diffix/reference/docs/misc.md

 For each new aggregate function, we'll need to take into account multiple AID columns when determining how to perturb the output.

 Note that if two AID columns are identical (have the same values and refer to the same entities), then even if they are treated as distinct the right thing happens from an anonymity point of view.
-For instance, regarding LCF, a bucket might have AID1.1, AID1.2, AID 2.1, and AID 2.2.
+For instance, regarding LCF, a bucket might have AID1.1, AID1.2, AID2.1, and AID2.2.
 It so happens that `AID1.1=AID2.1` and `AID1.2=AID2.2`, but the mechanism doesn't care.
 The number of distinct AIDs to be used for LCF is two.

 The same is the case for noise or flattening.
 If two AID columns are identical, then the same rows will be used for the top group for both AIDs or for computing the contribution of the AIDs.